rrwick/Basecalling-comparison/README.md

 scrappie raw --model rgrgr_r94 --threads 40 raw_fast5 > scrappie_v1.1.0_raw_rgrgr_r94.fasta
 ```

-Unlike other basecallers, Scrappie does not produce fastq output, either directly or by writing it into the fast5 files, so its reads are fasta format.
+Unlike other basecallers, Scrappie does not have fastq output, either directly or by writing it into the fast5 files.
+It only produces fasta reads.

 ### Excluded basecallers

-I did not include [basecRAWller](https://basecrawller.lbl.gov/) for two reasons.
-First, as stated in [its paper](http://www.biorxiv.org/content/early/2017/05/01/133058), basecRAWller's has a somewhat different focus from the other programs: streaming basecalling.
-Second, it is not freely available for download without registration on the website.

-I _am_ interested in [Guppy](https://github.com/nanoporetech/guppy), an ONT basecaller designed for fast GPU-accelerated performance.
+I am currently trying two other basecallers: [basecRAWller](https://basecrawller.lbl.gov/) and [Chiron](https://github.com/haotianteng/chiron).
+I'll add their results after they finish.
+I am also interested in [Guppy](https://github.com/nanoporetech/guppy), an ONT basecaller designed for fast GPU-accelerated performance.
 However, it is only available to users who have signed the ONT developer license agreement (which is why you might have gotten a 404 if you just tried that link).
-If and when Guppy becomes publicly available, I'll add it to this comparison.
+If and when Guppy becomes publicly available, I'll add it to this comparison too.

+Unfortunately, I cannot compare with the old cloud-based Metrichor basecalling, as it's no longer available.
+I also cannot test the integrated basecalling in MinKNOW (ONT's sequencing software).
+I believe MinKNOW's integrated basecalling shares much in common with Albacore, but I don't know which Albacore versions correspond to which MinKNOW versions.